Innovation-through-understanding/itu-utils/docs/tricks.md

 }
 ```

-> Depending on your code structure, not using try-catch-blocks at all and relying on functional error handling (e.g. by using the _Try_ or _Either_ monads from the `tsmonads` package) might even be a better way to deal with errors in a typesafe manner.
+> Depending on your code structure, not using try-catch-blocks at all and relying on functional error handling (e.g. by using the _Try_ or _Either_ monads from the `tsmonads` package) might even be a better way to deal with errors in a type-safe manner.